Are you thinking about visiting us?

 Our worship services are just that: a time of worship together as a church family.
 Here are the different ways we worship during a typical Sunday morning.

-A microphone is passed to those who want to share with the church family.
+- Once a month, a microphone is passed to those who want to share a testimony of praise with the church family.

-Communion, the Lord’s supper, is held quarterly.
+Communion, the Lord’s supper, is held monthly.
 Bread and juice are passed and we partake as one family.

 Anyone who professes Jesus as their Lord and Savior is welcome to participate.
 You do not need to be a member of Locust Grove Mennonite Church.